Part-time Assistant Teacher Position — 2021-22 school year

-Frog Hollow School is looking for an enthusiastic and kind person with a background in alternative/arts education to assist in the classroom.
+Frog Hollow School is looking for an enthusiastic and kind person with a background in alternative/arts education to assist in the Core Class classroom in Carnation on Wednesdays.
 Great opportunity to observe a thriving alternative education class in action and to develop teaching skills with mentorship.

 Assist in the classroom, helping students individually with academics, creative work, behavior, first aid, and other needs.
 Help with set-up and clean-up before and after class.
 Assist teacher with in-class prep.
 Accompany class on outdoor adventures.
 Supervise/participate in snack and lunchtime.
 Set a positive, nurturing, kind, imaginative, and playful tone.
 Opportunities to lead lessons, as well as support in developing teaching skills.

 ~ Teaching experience, preferably arts education or alternative education.

 ~ Strong language arts skills and excitement about teaching both writing mechanics and creative writing.

 ~ Strong spelling and grammatical skills (and the humility to check when you don’t know something).

 ~ Ability to reliably show up to each class on time.
 (Getting a sub is possible but difficult.)